thnguyendev/phpcore/README.md

 # PHPWebCore 1.0.0
 PHPWebCore is a MVC framework in PHP.
 It is built on the habits of using ASP.NET Core.
 It aims to be simple and easy to use.
 PHPWebCore implements PSR-7 HTTP message interfaces and PSR-17 HTTP Factories.
 It also supports dependency injection.

 PHPWebCore is a very basic framework.
-But, you can always include any PHP packages that need for your app, for instance, RedBeanPHP, Doctrine ORM, Firebase PHP-JWT, etc...
+But, you can always include any PHP packages that need for your app, for instance, RedBeanPHP, Doctrine ORM, Firebase PHP-JWT, php-amqplib, etc...

 ## Quick start
 1. PHPWebCore needs Composer and of course PHP.
 Make sure you download and install [PHP](https://www.php.net/downloads.php) and [Composer](https://getcomposer.org/download).